duckmanager/Bathymetric-map-Lake-Caputh/docs/temp_plot_docu.md

    - Displays average temperatures (total and 0–4 m) as a labeled text box in the top-left corner
    - Y-axis is inverted to display depth increasing downwards
    - X-axis limits are dynamically set based on min/max temperature values
-   - Includes grid, axis labels, title, and legend (with average curve labeled only as "Ø Profil", no temperature shown in legend)
+   - Includes grid, axis labels, title, and legend (with average curve labeled only as "Ø Profile", no temperature shown in legend)

 5. Export: